-This six-story Mediterranean Villa towers majestically over NW 23rd.
+This six story tall Mediterranean Villa towers majestically over NW 23rd.
 With a Roman bath, hanging garden, cantilevered stairs, fountains, and water roaring through an aqueduct . . . it is like something from Spain or Italy, but with a breathlessly youthful feel.
 This is the fabulous West Hills McCulloch remodel of the landmark home at 2751 NW Westover.

-Our passionate approach to renovation lets us run with what the original architect might have aspired to do and to develop variations upon his themes.
+Our passion lets us run with what the original architect might have aspired to do, and to develop variations upon his themes.
 We took the 48 foot tall house with five balconies and eleven glass doors and made it a 75 foot tall structure with seven balconies and twenty two glass doors.
 Ertz’s embrace of the outdoors was magnified with our hanging garden on a brick, stucco and steel beam deck towering high above 23rd on 54’ columns sinking nine feet underground to meet bedrock.

 We expanded the entertaining theme by making a central open kitchen and adding a wrap-around balcony with floating stairs leading from the ballroom to a huge party deck and multiple circular flow plans for a mystical feel of endless spaces.

 We made the original three still ponds flow into natural looking waterfalls fed by an aqueduct that dramatically pours an abundance of water some twenty feet, covering city sounds and evocative of a Romanesque villa.

 The outdoor covered soaking tub looks like a Roman bath and continues the Ertz rhythm of arches that frame city views.

 We reset cut stone stairs with rope hand rails, stacked walls to multiply the original terraced spaces and added looping paths in the double lot below the house.